Back to Documentation

 Seller Verifies via Facilitator

-The seller POSTs {paymentHeader, paymentRequirement} to the configured facilitator /verify endpoint.
-The facilitator returns validity and settlement metadata.
-If valid, the seller serves the response and then calls /settle to trigger on-chain settlement (for AIBazaa flows, 95% seller / 5% platform treasury).
+The seller would POST {paymentHeader, paymentRequirement} to the configured facilitator /verify endpoint.
+The facilitator would return validity and settlement metadata.
+If valid, the seller would serve the response and then call /settle to trigger on-chain settlement.

 6